 With these upgrades, we're not surprised to see that the analysts have lifted their price target 28% to US$30.00per share.

 Another way we can view these estimates is in the context of the bigger picture, such as how the forecasts stack up against past performance, and whether forecasts are more or less bullish relative to other companies in the industry.
 It's clear from the latest estimates that Insteel Industries' rate of growth is expected to accelerate meaningfully, with the forecast 7.1% revenue growth noticeably faster than its historical growth of 2.9%p.a. over the past five years.
 By contrast, our data suggests that other companies (with analyst coverage) in a similar industry are forecast to grow their revenue at 5.5% per year.
 It seems obvious that, while the growth outlook is brighter than the recent past, the analysts also expect Insteel Industries to grow faster than the wider industry.

 The Bottom Line

-Following on from that line of thought, we think that the long-term prospects of the business are much more relevant than next year's earnings.
-At least one analyst has provided forecasts out to 2021, which can be seen for free on our platform here.
+With that in mind, we wouldn't be too quick to come to a conclusion on Insteel Industries.
+Long-term earnings power is much more important than next year's profits.
+At least one analyst has provided forecasts out to 2022, which can be seen for free on our platform here.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.